Jurors for the 2019 award are:

 Alexandra Pierce reads, teaches, blogs, podcasts, cooks, knits, runs, eats, sleeps, and observes the stars.
 Not necessarily in that order of priority.
-She is a Christian, a feminist, and an Australian.
-She is the editor of Letters to Tiptree and Luminescent Threads: Connections to Octavia E Butler.
+She is a Christian, a feminist, and an Australian, and has co-edited two award-winning non-fiction anthologies: Letters to Tiptree, and Luminescent Threads: Connections to Octavia E Butler.
 She can be found at her website, and on the Hugo-winning Galactic Suburbia podcast.

-Following the 2018 award period, there will be a rotation of jurors, with at least two new jurors appointed, and no juror to serve more than four years consecutively unless a suitable replacement is not available.
+Implementation of a required rotation of judges was implemented in the 2018 award period.
+At least two new jurors appointed every two years, and no juror to serve more than four years consecutively unless a suitable replacement is not available.
 New jurors will be called for in a public application process.

 The position description for the jury can be found here.